 Artisanal locally produced goods

-Incredible pickles, jams, sauerkrauts, sauces, snack bars, roasted chickpeas, honey and other locally produced items will appear in your bag to keep you on your toes in the winter.
+Incredible pickles, jams, sauerkrauts, sauces, snack bars, granola, roasted chickpeas, honey and other locally produced goods will appear in your bag to keep you on your toes in the winter.
 We love to highlight companies that share similar values to ours – for example Number 1 Sons, a pickling company located in Arlington, VA works hard to ensure their business is doing its part for the planet.
 They store all of their product in reusable containers and attempt to use recycled products in all aspects of their business, including their “crappy” van.
 If you want to read more about how they make their pickled vegetables and about their company, check out their producer profile here.

 Some examples of items in the past have been: